 - Announce any promotions or incentives you are offering personally.

 Talk about Terra Cotta Pendants and how they help you to diffuse wherever you go!

-Finally your Newsletter, your Email, like your web site, are a window into who you are.
+Finally, your Newsletter, your Email, like your website, are windows into who you are.
 While you can get ideas from other Contact Lists and Newsletters, you cannot duplicate someone else’s style and you really don’t want to do that.
 It is true of the local Marketplace, but especially of the Internet Marketplace that we buy from people we feel we can trust; people we like.
 Be yourself.
 And enjoy this unique and privileged aspect of doing business on the www!

 Photo credit: John Benson

 ©2007 Terra Cotta Pendants About the author: Lori Gosselin has worked in network marketing since 1997.
 In 2003 this passion led to the creation of www.Terra-Cotta-Pendants.com This is the last in a series of twelve Articles which outline a simple way to market essential oils.

 Yes, you can share this Article with your downline, post it on your site, blog or include it with your mail-outs, as long as you keep it intact and include all the links and the signature at the bottom.